temporalio/documentation/docs/references/docker-env-vars.md

 ## Environmental Variables

-The environmental variables are defined below:
+The environmental variables are defined as follows:

 - `TEMPORAL_ADDRESS` : Temporal frontend address.
 - `TEMPORAL_UI_PORT` : port to serve HTTP API and UI.